Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 With just a single, simple language feature called `effect`, you can express things like exceptions, monads, async/await, coroutines, non-deterministic calculations, and many other things.
 So the language will be simple.

 There is another simple explanatory article[^overreacted], but our post is more aimed at a simple tutorial with **real codes** and technical details.

+Desk-lang is a static and pure
+- The Desk-lang uses an `effect` to represent any side effect.
+Without `effect`, no side effects can be expressed.

+The `effect` is inferred by the type system, and you can tell what side effects an expression has just by looking at its type.

 ## Effect